Queanbeyan

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-The suburb of Queanbeyan had a median taxpayer income of $58,766 and an average income of $69,187 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is higher than the national average, compared to Rest of NSW's median income of $52,390 and average income of $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Queanbeyan would be approximately $63,973 (median) and $75,317 (average) as of September 2025.
-According to the 2021 Census, personal income ranks at the 79th percentile ($1,010 weekly), while household income sits at the 46th percentile.
-Distribution data shows that 36.5% of residents (2,363 people) fall within the $1,500 - 2,999 income bracket, which is also dominant in the metropolitan region with 29.9%.
-Housing affordability pressures are severe, with only 83.7% of income remaining after housing costs, ranking at the 47th percentile.
-The area's SEIFA income ranking places it in the 5th decile.
+The median taxpayer income in Queanbeyan suburb is $58,766, with an average of $69,187 according to latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is higher than the national average, contrasting with Rest of NSW's median income of $52,390 and average income of $65,215.
+By September 2025, estimates based on Wage Price Index growth of 8.86% would be approximately $63,973 (median) and $75,317 (average).
+According to the 2021 Census, personal income ranks at the 79th percentile ($1,010 weekly), while household income is at the 46th percentile.
+The income distribution shows that 36.5% of residents (2,363 people) fall into the $1,500 - 2,999 bracket, mirroring metropolitan regions where 29.9% occupy this bracket.
+Housing affordability pressures are severe, with only 83.7% of income remaining, ranking at the 47th percentile.
+The suburb's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income